gordon-cs/cplusplus-unittest/README.md

 try editing googletest/googletest/make/Makefile and changing "-std=c++11"
 to "-std=g++11".
 Then run "make" again.

+You might need to use "-std=gnu++11" instead.
+If make finishes without errors in googletest, but you get errors about "fileno" when linking your own code, try changing "-std=c++11" to "-std=gnu++11" in your own Makefile, too.

 **Note for Windows Subsystem for Linux (WSL) users:** In googletest/googeltest/make/Makefile, make the following changes:
 * Add "gtest.a gtest_main.a" to lines 47 and 50
 ```